- 1 Why should I choose Cyprus for my IVF treatment?

 Apart from all above, the donor qualification process includes a general psychological and hematological check-up as well as a standard interview.
 In order to ensure that a donor meets medical requirements and general eligibility criteria, a potential candidate has to answer questions regarding his or her immediate family history, medical history and gynecologic health issues including previous donations and pregnancies.
 They are also asked about basics such as education, work and hobbies as well as sensitive information regarding drinking, smoking and using illegal substances.

 Embryo donation in North Cyprus

 Embryo donation, known as the IVF treatment option with the highest success rates, is allowed in Cyprus.
 The maximum number of embryos permitted for a single transfer is 2.

-As Cyprus surely remains one of the most affordable destinations, you should not be mislead by the prices advertised by IVF clinics.
-Remember to always ask about hidden costs and additional services in order not to be surprised by the total payment amount.
+Remember that you should not be misled by the prices advertised by IVF clinics.
+Always ask about hidden costs and additional services in order not to be surprised by the total payment amount.
 We highly advise you to enquire if the presented price includes the following components: